Skip to content

 • Stale Gmail history cursor. mxr falls back to a full resync automatically.
 If it doesn’t, force one with mxr doctor --reindex.

-• When the sync eventually finishes, the status row is finalized normally (success or the real error) and the next sync can start.
+• When the sync finishes, the status row is finalized normally (success or the real error) and the next sync can start.

 If the daemon dies mid-sync (crash, kill -9, reboot), the next daemon start clears the stale in-progress flag and records failure_class: interrupted.
 The next sync cycle resumes from the last persisted cursor — no data is lost and no cleanup is needed.